 Terms and Condition - T&C's - usually this refers to your payment terms, the industry standard for the home & gift industry is 30 day's net but some larger retailers demand longer payment terms.

 Payment terms - usually 30 days net for UK orders.

-End of Month - EOM - also a payment term, for example 30 days EOM would mean that you get paid in the end of the month after 30 days, if you invoiced a company on the 15th of November the invoice would fall due on the 31st December.
+End of Month - EOM - also a payment term, for example, 30 days EOM would mean that you get paid at the end of the month after 30 days, if you invoiced a company on the 15th of November the invoice would fall due on the 31st December.

 Proforma - payment to be received before the goods are shipped, normally your first order to a new stockist will be on proforma and I would recommend that all international orders are on proforma.

 Carriage paid - a set amount where if reached you will offer free carriage, this is often higher than the minimum order amount.
 I would recommend that you do offer a carriage paid amount as pretty much every buyer I know hates to pay for carriage.

 Minimum order - the minimum a buyer would have to order for you to pick, pack, and send their order.